flow-diffusion/AVDC/README.md

 ## Dataset structure

-We contain example dataset structure in `datasets/`.
+This repo contains example dataset structure in `datasets/`.

 The pytorch dataset and dataloaders are defined in `flowdiffusion/datasets.py`